agatha-budget/agatha-budget/doc/src/content/docs/reference/nix-docker.md

   version = "2.4";

   # the src files/folders will be accessible in the install Phase of your package
+  # here, I took the jar and the associated database migration folder
   src = [
     ../build/libs/tresorier-backend-uber.jar
     ../src/main/resources/db/pg